TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/If.rst

  </f:alias>

-If there are no f:then or f:else view helpers in use, the content between the f:if view helpers will only be output if the comparison returns a positive result.
-If you need to use the full if-then-else construct, then you'll have to use the f:then / f:else view helpers.
+If there are no f:then or f:else ViewHelpers in use, the content between the f:if ViewHelpers will only be output if the comparison returns a positive result.
+If you need to use the full if-then-else construct, then you'll have to use the f:then / f:else ViewHelpers.